The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Instrumentation considerations

-Below the receiver cabin in Fig.~\ref{fig:CAD_cutaway}, the brown boxed region shows the space dedicated for support electronics, computing/data storage, and cooling equipment (e.g. compressors) for the off-elevation-axis instruments and the active M1 surface system.
-The light blue region shows the space on the azimuth disk hosting the supercapacitors to be used in the regenerative braking/power recuperation system and the main axis control systems (see Sect.~\ref{sec:energy}).
+Below the receiver cabin in Fig.~\ref{fig:CAD_cutaway}, the brown boxed region shows the {supply floor}.
+This space is dedicated for support electronics, computing or data storage, and auxiliary equipment for the Cassegrain instruments and the active M1 surface system.
+Vibrations from compressors and other equipment that must be located on the supply floor will be mitigated using vibration isolation and damping While the precise amount of cooling power needed for the supply floor is not yet known, we budget up to 1~MW of power in Table~\ref{tab:energy} for the electronics and compressors.
+In order to avoid dissipating their heat loads internally within the receiver cabin, the design includes the use of cooling fluid to carry the heat to the outside environment, where the average temperature is $\sim 0^\circ$C \citep[e.g.,][]{Morris2024}.

+Below the supply floor, the light blue region in Fig.~\ref{fig:CAD_cutaway} shows the space on the azimuth structure hosting the supercapacitors to be used in the regenerative braking (or energy recovery) system and the main axis control systems (see Sect.~\ref{sec:energy} and \citealt{Kiselev2024}).

-To supply all these systems with sufficient electrical power, helium, data network, chilled water and compressed air most of the area within the foundation---below the azimuth wheel on track system---is reserved for the azimuth cable wrap.
-Fig.~\ref{fig:az_wrap} presents the minimum sizes needed for cable wrap in terms of bending radii and maintenance areas.
-According to the telescope movement the azimuth cable wrap will have a turning range of 540$^\circ$ and must be able to deal with the telescope’s maximum turning speed of 3$^\circ \rm s^{-1}$ and max. acceleration of 1$^\circ \rm s^{-2}$.
-Multiple drives and brakes are installed that pull robotic energy chains synchronized to the telescope movement.
+To supply all these systems with sufficient electrical power, helium, data network, chilled water and compressed air most of the area within the foundation -- below the azimuth wheel on track system -- is reserved for the azimuth cable wrap.
+Figure~\ref{fig:az_wrap} presents the minimum sizes needed for cable wrap in terms of bending radii and maintenance areas.
+According to the telescope movement the azimuth cable wrap will have a turning range of 540$^\circ$ and must be able to deal with the {design goal of a} maximum speed of 3$^\circ \rm s^{-1}$ and maximum acceleration of 1$^\circ \rm s^{-2}$.
+Multiple drives and brakes are installed that pull the robotic energy chains---that is, the flexible structures within the cable wraps that protect and move with the cables and hoses---in a way that is synchronized to the telescope movement.
 To guide the chains and for protection of staff, the AtLAST cable wrap should have an inner and outer guide channel, with the inner one rotating with the telescope and cable wrap drives.
 The outer guide channel shall be fixed to the foundation and has a diameter of 14.5 meters.
 The most challenging design drivers are the size, maintenance requirements (accessibility) and the bearing design of the cable wrap.
 The AZ cable wrap is served by a utility tunnel that runs beneath the telescope’s azimuth rails (see Fig.~\ref{fig:CAD_cutaway} for comparison).